sysr-q/etchasketch/README.md

 And so it was born: `etchasketch.py` - not quite good, not quite bad; sitting somewhere in between was my new child.
 I had spent a good _20 minutes_ on this project, and it had turned out __OK-ish__.
 _"Dear lord, what have I created?!"_ I muttered again - clearly talking to my good friend _nobody_.
 _"It's..
 It's...
 IT'S GENIUS!"_ the cry came from my voice.
 This was pure genius.
-Nothing in the history of the internet could ever be this amazing, this glorious; __this sketchy__.
+Nothing in the history of the Internet could ever be this amazing, this glorious; __this sketchy__.

 Notes
 -----